 An appeal bond’s amount can be reduced

-But the reduction of the bond amount is not up to the appellant (person who files for an appeal), the appellee (the appeal’s respondent), or the surety (appeal bond provider).
+But the reduction of the bond amount is not up to the appellant (person who files for an appeal), the appellee (the appeal’s respondent), or the surety (appeal surety bond provider).

-It is only the federal court who has the sole discretion of reducing a bond amount.
+It is only the federal court that has the sole discretion of reducing a bond amount.
 If the court believes that it would not be practical for the appellant to post a bond amount that is equal to the total judgment, the federal court will reduce it.

 Appeal bond amount varies per jurisdiction

-Not all appeal bond amounts are the same.
+Not all appeal surety bond amounts are the same.
 Since bond amounts are governed mostly by statutes, it is only natural that they vary per state.